xeraa/integration-test-demo/README.md

 ## Testcontainers Custom

-This approach uses a custom wrapper in Java for Elasticsearch in Testcontainers.
+Building on the previous example this approach uses a custom wrapper in Java for Elasticsearch in Testcontainers.
-Try to run tests from your IDE, but the shell works as well from this folder:
+Try to run tests from your IDE, but the shell works as well from the folder *4_testcontainers-custom/*:

 ```sh
 mvn test
 ```

+Note that the port is randomly picked here and we are simply fetching all the configuration values from the container.

 ## Docker in Docker

-Finally, we can demo how to run the previous example from within Docker.
-This will only work on the shell again and needs to be run in the base folder:
+Finally, we can demo how to run the previous example from within Docker; running our application in the `maven:3` container.
+This will only work on the shell and needs to be run in the base folder:

 ```sh
 docker run -it --rm -v $PWD:$PWD -w $PWD -v /var/run/docker.sock:/var/run/docker.sock maven:3 mvn --projects parent,4_testcontainers-custom test